Music of Indonesia: Gamelan

 The most popular and famous form of Indonesian music is probably gamelan, an ensemble of tuned percussion instruments that include metallophones, drums, gongs and spike fiddles along with bamboo flutes.
 Similar ensembles are prevalent throughout Indonesia, Singapore and Malaysia, however gamelan is originated from Java, Bali, and Lombok.

 The Sundanese Degung gamelan performance in Museo Nacional de las Culturas Mexico, Indra Swara group.

-In the Central Java, gamelan is intricate and meticulously laid out.
-The central melody is played on a metallophone in the centre of the orchestra, while the front elaboration and ornamentation on the melody, and, at the back, the gongs slowly punctuate the music.
+In central Java, gamelan is intricate and meticulously laid out.
+The central melody is played on a metallophone in the centre of the orchestra, with the front elaboration and ornamentation on the melody, and at the back, the gongs slowly punctuate the music.
 There are two tuning systems.
 Each gamelan is tuned to itself, and the intervals between notes on the scale vary between ensembles.
 The metallophones cover four octaves, and include types like the slenthem, demung, saron panerus and balungan.
 The soul of the gamelan is believed to reside in the large gong, or gong ageng.
 Other gongs are tuned to each note of the scale and include ketuk, kenong and kempul.
 The front section of the orchestra is diverse, and includes rebab, suling, siter, bonang and gambang.
 Male choruses (gerong) and female (pesindhen) solo vocalists are common.
 With the arrival of the Dutch colonisers, a number system called kepatihan was developed to record the music.
 Music and dance at the time were divided into several styles based on the main courts in the area—Surakarta, Yogyakarta, Pakualaman and Mangkunegaran.

-Gamelan from eastern Java is less well-known than central or western parts of the island.
+Gamelan in eastern Java is less well-known than central or western parts of the island.
 Perhaps most distinctive of the area is the extremely large gamyak drum.
 In West Java, formerly Sunda, has several types of gamelan.
 Gamelan Degung, gamelan salendro and tembang sunda are three primary types.
 The Osing Javanese minority in eastern Java are known for social music for weddings and other celebrations called gandrung, as well as angklung, played by young amateur boys, which is very similar to Balinese gamelan.